iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 sidebar_label: Prerequisites
 ---

+Before installing and deploying IOMesh, verify

+IOMesh can be installed on the Kubernetes platform or the Redhat Openshgift Container platform.
 Before installing and deploying IOMesh, verify the following requirements.

-### Kubernetes Cluster
+### Cluster Requirements

+You can select a Kubernetes cluster or an OpenShift cluster.

-- The Kubernetes cluster should have at least three worker nodes.
+- A Kubernetes cluster should have at least 3 worker nodes.
+The Kubernetes version should be between 1.17 and 1.25.
-- The Kubernetes version should be between 1.17 and 1.24.
+- An OpenShift cluster should have at least 3 worker nodes.
+The OpenShift version should be greater than 4.0.

-### Worker Node Hardware
+### Hardware Requirements

-Ensure each worker node has the following configurations.
+Hardware requirements vary depending on the IOMesh version.
+Verify that each worker node meets the following configuration requirements.

+**Community Edition**
+- CPU: At least 6 cores for each worker node.
+-

 |Hardware|Requirements|
 |---|---|